adobe-research/libkafka/README.md

 libkafka
 ========

 A C++ client libray for Apache Kafka.
 Also includes C API.
+With a full unit test suite.

 Dependencies
 ============